Matty-El/urban-attiva/README.md

 Django-allauth is utilised for all authentication, registration and account management functionality.
 This functionality incorporates data validation on these forms.

-Data validation is on custom forms is incorporated on all data input fields with the following validation applied to:
+Data validation on custom forms is incorporated on all data input fields with the following validation applied to:

 Product management form: